cal-cs184-student/hw-webpages-sp24-spegeerino/index.md

 ---
+layout: default
 ---

-Welcome to My Home Page
+Welcome to the home page for my writeups.

+The homeworks can be found in tabs above.